sready/Delivery-Tracker-Java-App/README.md

 ### Important code snippets

 **Code Snippet #1: shipment.js**
-This snippet makes a post to chatter of type "CanvasPost."
-You can see that it is dynamically setting all of the post values, and grabs the canvas app information from the signed request.
-You also have the ability to pass in parameters which will be appended to the URL to be used in the chatter feed canvas app.
+This snippet makes a post to Chatter of type "CanvasPost."
+You can see that it is dynamically setting all of the post values, and grabs the Canvas app information from the signed request.
+You also have the ability to pass in parameters which will be appended to the URL to be used in the Chatter feed Canvas app.

     else if ("approval" === action) {
         p.feedItemType = "CanvasPost";